Water Efficient Landscape Ordinance (WELO)

 The City updated its local ordinance to conform to the new State requirements while maintaining a streamlined approval process.
 The updated local ordinance are reflected in the City’s Landscaping Ordinance found in Chapter 14.15 of the Cupertino Municipal Code.

-What landscapes are subject to the ordinance?
+What landscapes are subject to this ordinance?

 New development projects that include landscape areas of 500 sq. ft. or more are subject to the Ordinance.
 This applies to residential, commercial, industrial and institutional projects that require a permit, plan check or design review.